adclleva/Testing-React-with-Jest-and-React-Testing-Library/sundaes-on-demand/notes.md

 - Jest debugging tools in this section
   - running only one test file
   - running only one test within a file

+---

+## Running Selected Tests

+- test.skip, to skipping the test
+- test.only to testing the only test